Electrically switchable photonic diode empowered by chiral resonance: Working principle

 \section{Working principle}

-In conventional microring resonators, optical modes exist as degenerate clockwise (CW) and counterclockwise (CCW) traveling waves (see Methods).
-Chirality emerges through controlled breaking of this degeneracy, typically achieved via either patterned local scatterers \cite{bib36,bib37}, or additional mode conversion units \cite{bib35,bib38,bib39}.
+In conventional microring resonators, optical modes exist as degenerate clockwise (CW) and counterclockwise (CCW) traveling waves.
+A chiral resonance emerges through controlled breaking of this degeneracy, typically achieved via either patterned local scatterers \cite{bib36,bib37}, or additional mode conversion units \cite{bib35,bib38,bib39}.
 Here our photonic diode employs a compact, holistic design using a microring with spiral-shaped deformation, combined with integrated phase shifter (Fig.~\ref{fig:fig1}a).
-The azimuthal angle $\theta$, quantifying the angular spacing between the inner and outer spiral edge, serves as an effective geometric parameter that determines two backscattering terms, namely $\mathbf{A}$ (CW $\rightarrow$ CCW) and $\mathbf{B}$ (CCW $\rightarrow$ CW) \cite{bib23,bib40} (Supplementary Note~1).
-By varying $\theta$, the mode chirality $\alpha = (|\mathbf{A}| - |\mathbf{B}|) / (|\mathbf{A}| + |\mathbf{B}|)$ gets efficiently modulated between two extremum cases (see Fig.~\ref{fig:fig1}b), ideally two exceptional points (EPs), namely EP$+$ ($\mathbf{B} = 0, \alpha = -1$) and EP$-$ ($\mathbf{A} = 0, \alpha = 1$), where the system’s eigenvalues and associated eigenstates coalesce \cite{bib41,bib42}.
+The azimuthal angle $\theta$ quantifies the angular spacing between the inner and outer spiral edges.
+The spiral-shaped deformation offers significant flexibility for regulating the non-Hermiticity, through both the inter-modal coupling and external coupling via the continuum (Supplementary Note~1 and Methods) \cite{bib40}.
+Due to the high-index confinement in this silicon-based structure, the primary effect manifests as two backscattering terms, namely $\mathbf{A}$ (CW $\rightarrow$ CCW) and $\mathbf{B}$ (CCW $\rightarrow$ CW) \cite{bib23,bib41}.
+By varying $\theta$, the mode chirality $\alpha = (|\mathbf{A}| - |\mathbf{B}|) / (|\mathbf{A}| + |\mathbf{B}|)$ gets efficiently modulated between two extremum cases (see Fig.~\ref{fig:fig1}b), theoretically corresponding to two exceptional points (EPs), namely EP$+$ ($\mathbf{B} = 0, \alpha = 1$) and EP$-$ ($\mathbf{A} = 0, \alpha = -1$), where the system’s eigenvalues and associated eigenstates coalesce \cite{bib42,bib43}.